For many years, Skype has been the go-to piece of software for a good quality recording of an audio call or video call with a guest.

 Skype itself vs Skype Call Recording software

-The most important cons of using skype itself to record your podcast is that in the end, you will find yourself with a single audio file… both sides of the conversation will be mixed together and it might complicate things during the editing process.
+The biggest con of using Skype itself to record your podcast is that at the end, you will find yourself with a single audio file… both sides of the conversation will be mixed together and it might complicate things during the editing process.

-You can find dozens of software that will allow you to capture your Skype call, feel free to explore the web to find the one that meets your needs if the three options above aren’t enough.
+You can find dozens of softwares that will allow you to record your Skype call, feel free to explore the web to find the one that meets your needs if the three options above aren’t enough.

-Here you understand the second downside of using skype to record your podcast… To have the best audio quality, you won’t just need Skype and even if it doesn’t cost that much and probably won’t alarm your bank, we understand it might stop you from choosing this option.
+Here you can see the second downside of using Skype to record your podcast… To have the best audio quality, you can’t just use Skype, and even if it doesn’t cost that much and probably won’t alarm your bank, we understand it might stop you from choosing this option.

-Is Skype the only remote recording option ?
+Is Skype the only remote option to record remotely ?

 Be sure to check our other article on how to record a podcast on Zoom to get started.